 This "sun-grown" local legal medical marihuana appeared to be normal "kind-bud", like any other indoor grown.
 It had that same appearance, chunky bud frosted white with visible THC crystals.
 But it was not grown indoors, but rather in an outdoor, but very protected outdoor, environment apparently.
 The price was US$60 for 1/2 ounce, which is an enormous amount of weed for the price.

 I visited some more local pot shops (dispensaries) and found some more outdoor grown weed.
-Turns out, some suppliers were growing already in greenhouses, suppliers I had never encountered before as each dispensary may be required to produce or acquire most of its own supply.
+Turns out, some suppliers were growing already in greenhouses outdoors, more or less, suppliers I had never encountered before as each dispensary may be required to produce or acquire most of its own supply.
 (Not sure.)
+This was not in California!

 Why does outdoor grown weed have a greater "high" effect than indoor grown?
 Why is science always lagging behind empirical testing?
 And what produces the "high effect" if not THC?